ckelly314/pyisotopomer/README.md

 Hello!!

-pyisotopomer is a Python toolbox for processing nitrous oxide ($N_2O$) isotopomer data.
+pyisotopomer is a Python toolbox for processing nitrous oxide (N<sub>2</sub>O) isotopomer data.
 Its core is a package of scripts to correct for scrambling in the ion source during isotope ratio mass spectrometry.
 If you're unsure about how to install and run Python on your computer, you can easily run pyisotopomer on your Google Drive using Google Colab - see [Running pyisotopomer in Google Colab](#Running-pyisotopomer-in-Google-Colab) below.
+A preprint of the accompanying publication is available on Authorea: [https://doi.org/10.22541/au.167458072.24405970/v1](https://doi.org/10.22541/au.167458072.24405970/v1).

 ## Intro